Dot metacharacter and Quantifiers

 => "3X511114X"

-Here's some examples with split
+Here are some examples with split

-and related methods. partition
+and related methods.
+The partition

-splits the input string on the first match and the text matched by the regexp is also present in the output. rpartition
+method splits the input string on the first match and the text matched by the regexp is also present in the output. rpartition

 is like partition